 The view here is to the east up the hill from the intersection with First Avenue North on the north side and First Avenue on the south.
 The intersection in our 1949 picture reflects the awkward and sometimes cumbersome meeting of the two grids in much the same way as all the avenues hit Denny going up the hill and east to Broadway.

-As we approach the end of 2016 and contemplate the looming redevelopment of Uptown, it is astounding, some might say alarming, that all the buildings but the Center View Apartments with the bay windows at First and Warren, will have been replaced by the end of the coming year.
-Even the small flat iron building on the southeast corner has been replaced in the last couple of months by a multi-story apartment dwelling.
+As we approach the end of 2016 and contemplate the looming redevelopment of Uptown, it is astounding, some might say alarming, that all the buildings except the Center View Apartments, with the bay windows at First and Warren, will have been replaced by the end of the coming year.
+Even the small flat-iron building on the southeast corner has been replaced in the last couple of months by a multi-story apartment dwelling.
 Sadly, having the famous apple pie proclaimed on their sign hasn’t helped the Best Pie Company’s building on the facing corner survive.
 Hosting Tini Bigs Lounge today, it is like the last man standing and will be demolished soon.

 In a surprising number of ways, this image leads us to thoughts about the commercial history of Queen Anne and Uptown from Seattle’s founding in 1853 to their nearly complete reconstruction in this first quarter of the 21st century.
 From First and Denny you can see the edge of David and Louisa Denny’s farm and their patch of sweetbriar roses, the First United Methodist Church, at least four almost brand-new multi-family buildings, and in the distance the site of the 1962 Century 21 World’s Fair and Seattle Center.
 Even the jumble of overhead cables and the bus turning south along its former route on First Avenue remind us of the evolution of our street railways as they morphed in 1941 into electric trolleys just eight years before this picture was taken.